Tumie-Matlou/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 # Tasks:

-0. *isupper* - a function that checks for uppercase character.
+0. <b>isupper - a function that checks for uppercase character.
 1.